golanlevin/60-212/2026/assignments/assignment_4_puppet.md

 You are now able to track landmarks on the face, body, and hands with a realtime motion capture system.
 You can use those landmarks to control a jointed physical simulation, using inverse kinematics.
 And you can use tracked landmarks and IK joints to govern the control points of a deformable 2D shape, using the ARAP algorithm.

-### Your Task: Make a Puppet
+### Your Task: Make a Virtual Puppet

 * **SKETCH FIRST!** Make some sketches!
 Make more sketches.
 Your puppet can be any kind of character you wish: human, animal, monster, alien, sentient object, etc.
-* **Create** a virtual puppet which is driven by landmarks on your face, body, and/or hands.
-You are encouraged to use inverse kinematics and as-rigid-as-possible (ARAP) deformation to design your creature. **Remember** that you don't have to map like-to-like: for example, your fingers could become the legs of a spider.
-(For best performance, be sure to disable tracking modes (face, hands, body) that you're not using.)
+* **Create** a virtual puppet in p5.js which is driven by landmarks on your face, body, and/or hands.
+You are encouraged to take advantage of inverse kinematics and as-rigid-as-possible (ARAP) deformation to design your creature. **Remember** that you don't have to map like-to-like: for example, your fingers could puppeteer the legs of a spider.
+(For best performance, be sure to disable the MediaPipe tracking modes (face, hands, or body) that you're not using.)
-* Your puppet should respond to your voice. **View** and **explore** [this microphone audio demo](https://openprocessing.org/@golan/3009672), which uses the [p5.sound.js](https://p5js.org/reference/p5.sound/) library.
+* Your puppet should probably respond to your voice. **View** and **explore** [this microphone audio demo](https://openprocessing.org/@golan/3009672), which uses the [p5.sound.js](https://p5js.org/reference/p5.sound/) library.
 Also check out [this demo](https://openprocessing.org/@golan/3009913) (wear headphones!), which applies a real-time pitch shifter to your voice -- very useful for puppets.
 * You may **collaborate** with a partner if you wish; in that case, you should create *two* puppet characters, who inhabit the same canvas space.
 * **Add** your sketch to the [OpenProcessing slot for this exercise](https://openprocessing.org/class/107236/#/c/107653).
 * **Record** a brief (2-3 second) GIF showing your puppet moving in response to your body. *This GIF is not the video performance documentation; see exercise 4.6.*